 Our tests include checking our water sources for the presence of perfluoroalkyl and polyfluoroalkyl substances (PFAS).
 These chemicals have been linked to a variety of health risks; as such, the Massachusetts Department of Environmental Protection has set a limit for PFAS in drinking water.
-Our tests show that our water supplies in your system have PFAS levels below this limit, with the exception of our Draper Road wellfield, which we've taken out-of-service.
+Our tests show that our water supply for your system has PFAS levels below this limit.
 You can find PFAS sampling results for your system, along with more information about PFAS, in this report and at aquarionwater.com/pfas.

 I'll close with sincere thanks to all our customers for everything you do to conserve water.
-The mandatory irrigation schedules that we implement each summer help us withstand the impact of droughts and ensure that our water systems are in compliance with state regulations.
 For more ways to save this precious resource, please look elsewhere in this report and at aquarionwater.com/conserve.